House passes funding legislation for formula shortage

 With this $28 million, the FDA would be able to strengthen and increase FDA inspection staff, provide resources for personnel working on formula issues, help stop fraudulent baby formula from entering the marketplace, and improve data collection.

-U.S. Representative Ron Estes (R-Kan.
-4th District) decided to vote against the act.
+Kansas Rep. Ron Estes decided to vote against the act.
 KSN reached out to Estes’ public relations team and received an email with the following statement:

 Moms across Kansas are rightfully worried and outraged by the current formula crisis.
 While the private sector is thankfully working on importing more formula and safely reopening the voluntarily closed plant, the recent House vote only adds millions of dollars to expand a federal bureaucracy without addressing the current crisis at all.”Representative Estes